tsuru/mysqlapi/README.md

 This is a service API for MySQL, used for [tsuru](https://github.com/tsuru/tsuru).

-Installation
+Installation on dedicated host
 ------------

 In order to have mysql API ready to receive requests, we need some bootstrap stuff.

+Requirements : `Python 3.7`

 The first step is to install the dependencies.
 Let's use pip to do it:

     $ pip install -r requirements.txt

-Now we need to run syncdb:
+Now we need to run a migration before serving:

     $ python manage.py migrate